LaToya Cantrell: Legal issues

-On September 2024, a 25-count grand jury indictment against Randy Farrell, a private contractor, alleged that he provided Cantrell bribes in exchange for firing Jen Cecil, a top city permitting official.
+In September 2024, a 25-count grand jury indictment against Randy Farrell, a private contractor, alleged that he provided Cantrell bribes in exchange for firing Jen Cecil, a top city permitting official.

 On August 15, 2025, Cantrell was indicted by a federal grand jury for wire fraud, obstruction of justice, and lying to a federal grand jury in relation to her affair with Vappie, the related illegal financial scheme regarding his pay, and attempts to cover up both.

 Personal life

 Cantrell lives with her daughter RayAnn in New Orleans.
 In August 2023, the city announced the death of her husband, Jason, at 55.
 They had been married since 1999.

 In 2016, Cantrell was given a lifetime achievement award by the presidents of Tulane, Loyola and Xavier universities and the University of New Orleans for her service to the community.